Archibald Alexander Gordon: Belgians King's Messenger

 On February 14, 1917, Major Gordon's mother died at her home In Moffat.
 During that year, the armed forces regrouped, causing many British units to reside in and around La Panne.
 King Albert moved his headquarters to Chalet de Moëres alias Sint Flora in De Moeren.
-Here the British photographer Richard N. Speaight made some artistic photographs of the King, who were later printed in large numbers and dropped all over occupied Belgium.
+Here the British photographer Richard N. Speaight made some artistic photographs of the King, which were later printed in large numbers and dropped all over occupied Belgium.
 Baron A. van Caloen would present one of these prints to Major Gordon a year later when he entered Castle Loppem.

-In 1918 the Belgian Royal family planned a trip to England for the Silver Jubilee of King George V and Queen Mary.
-Major Gordon received a telegram that the Royal Family would arrive within two days.
+In 1918, the Belgian royal family planned a trip to England for the Silver Wedding of King George V and Queen Mary.
+Major Gordon received a telegram that the royal family would arrive within two days.
 He rushed to Buckingham Palace and was received by Prince Alexander of Teck (later Lord Athlone) and later joined by Princess Alice and Lord Stamfordham.
 After discussing the matter, Lord Stamfordham asked Major Gordon if he could come to inform Lord Curzon.
 Afterwards, Major Gordon secured rooms in the Grand Hotel in Folkestone.
 He went to the harbour, where he was awaited by Admiral Roger Keyes, who informed him that the King and Queen of the Belgians would be arriving in two separate aeroplanes and that the rest of the household would be travelling by war vessel.
 The luggage was temporarily lost but brought to the hotel late evening.

-In the early morning, King Albert entered Major Gordon's room in night attire and explained that the gift for the British Royal family got left behind, and he asked if something suitable could be bought at once.
+In the early morning, King Albert entered Major Gordon's room in night attire and explained that the gift for the British royal family got left behind, and he asked if something suitable could be bought at once.
 Major Gordon - who almost smiled - explained to the King that nothing could be found in a local village as Folkestone.
 He then suggested contacting Lord Curzon in London, explaining matters to him, and coming up with a solution.
-The King agreed, and Major rang him up and explained the issue to him.
+The King agreed, and Major Gordon rang him up and explained the issue to him.
 Lord Curzon arose at once and went to New Bond Street to find and buy something suitable.
 Somebody questioned how the present could be delivered unnoticed to the King's suite.
 Major Gordon said the gift could be given to the Chief Inspector of Police at Buckingham Palace.
 Major Gordon knew him well, and a message was sent with the instructions that the package had to be given to Major Gordon in person.
-On 6 July 1918, Major Gordon was the lead driver of the King Albert's suite from Folkestone to London.
+On 6 July 1918, Major Gordon was the lead driver of King Albert's suite from Folkestone to London.
 He arrived in London around 2.
 P.M., where he was relieved to see his friend (the Police-Inspector) standing at the front gate of Buckingham Palace.
 While passing the gate, the present was placed unnoticed in Major Gordon's car.
-A few moments later, King Albert entered the square at Buckingham Palace, holding the gift in his hands and presented it to George V (Still not knowing what was inside).
+A few moments later, King Albert entered the square at Buckingham Palace, holding the gift in his hands and presented it to King George V (Still not knowing what was inside).